sqlab-sustech/HarmonyOS-App-Test/README.md

 python script.py
 ```

 This will generate `PTG.json`, which represents page transition graph extracted from the HarmonyOS app project by static analysis.
-Open the HarmonyOS app project using DevEco Studio.
+Open the HarmonyOS app project using DevEco Studio, such as **https://github.com/WinWang/HarmoneyOpenEye** project listed in `project.txt`.
 Copy the content in `PTG.json` to `PTGJson` variable in `PTG.ets`.
 Then copy `Ability.test.ets` and `PTG.ets` to the `src/ohosTest/ets/test` folder in the HarmonyOS app project.

 You can choose random strategy or model-based strategy to run with.
 Create a Huawei Phone Emulator in DevEco Studio.
 Open the phone, set the total testing time and run `Ability.test.ets` with coverage.
 Finally you will get a `.test` folder including coverage information of testing.